 God could see that the people were becoming prideful and decided that he should go down and mix up their language so they couldn’t understand each other.
 This teaches us that pride is bad and helps us understand where all the world’s languages came from.

-Interpreting the Babel narrative
+Interpreting the Tower of Babel story

 Babylon was where people sought to “make a name (shem) for themselves” by building a tower that reached to the heavens, the realm of the gods.
 The city is cast as the source of sinister activity and knowledge.